mzattera/KRAAL/README.md

 In addition, it adds some rules so to implement [RDF Schema 1.1](https://www.w3.org/TR/rdf-schema/) semantics.

-1. To import the schema you can use Grakn console. the below shows how to create a blank databased named `rdf`and import the schema there.
+1. To import the schema you can use Grakn console. the below shows how to create a blank database named `rdf`and import the schema there.
 Please refer to Grakn console documentation for details.

 	```